hapijs/hapi/docs/Repo-Guidelines.md

 In the [hapijs](https://github.com/hapijs) universe, we take releases very seriously because we are maintaining enterprise-grade software.
 We strictly adhere to [semantic versioning](http://semver.org/) for all versions.
 When a milestone is completed, the Lead Maintainer will go through the following steps:

-1. Make sure the local master branch is 100% up to date with `upstream:master`
+1. Make sure the local master branch is 100% up to date with `upstream:master`.
-2. Run `npm publish` in the command line to update the npm registry
+2. Run `npm publish` in the command line to update the npm registry.
 3. Tag the version just published to npm.
-Run `git tag -a vx.y.z -m "version x.y.z”` where `x.y.z` matches the `version` key in `upstream:master`/"package.json" file.
+Run `git tag -a vx.y.z -m "version x.y.z"` where `x.y.z` matches the `version` key in "package.json".
 The format of the tag and the message should match exactly as in the example.
-4. Update the tags in the `upstream` remote via `git push upstream --tags`
+4. Update the tags in the `upstream` remote via `git push upstream --tags`.

 ## Issues